What's the Cost of Car Insurance in Philadelphia?

 |Speeding Ticket (16-20 mph over speed limit)||$2,864|

-Philadelphia Car Insurance by Gender and Marital Status
+Philadelphia Auto Insurance by Gender and Marital Status

-PHILADELPHIA AUTO INSURANCE RATES BY GENDER AND MARITAL STATUS
+PHILADELPHIA AUTO INSURANCE PREMIUMS BY MARITAL STATUS AND GENDER

 |Marital Status/Gender||Average Rate|